awsdocs/amazon-aurora-user-guide/doc_source/export-cluster-data.md

    1. Create an AWS Identity and Access Management \(IAM\) role that grants the DB cluster export task access to the S3 bucket\.
 For more information, see [Providing access to an Amazon S3 bucket using an IAM role](#export-cluster-data.SetupIAMRole)\.

 1. Create a symmetric encryption AWS KMS key for the server\-side encryption\.
 The KMS key is used by the cluster export task to set up AWS KMS server\-side encryption when writing the export data to S3\.
-For more information, see [Encrypting Amazon Aurora resources](Overview.Encryption.md)\.
+The KMS key policy must include both the `kms:Encrypt` and `kms:Decrypt` permissions\.
+For more information on using KMS keys in Amazon Aurora, see [AWS KMS key management](Overview.Encryption.Keys.md)\.

-   The KMS key is also used for local disk encryption at rest on Amazon EC2\.
-In addition, if you have a deny statement in your KMS key policy, make sure to explicitly exclude the AWS service principal `export.rds.amazonaws.com`\.
+   If you have a deny statement in your KMS key policy, make sure to explicitly exclude the AWS service principal `export.rds.amazonaws.com`\.

    You can use a KMS key within your AWS account, or you can use a cross\-account KMS key\.
 For more information, see [Using a cross\-account AWS KMS key](aurora-export-snapshot.md#aurora-export-snapshot.CMK)\.